joegoldin/macos-guest-virtualbox/README.md

 ## Semi-automatic installer of macOS on VirtualBox

+Forked for compatibility with WSL 2 and Hyper-V on Windows 10 Pro Insider Edition Build 190803-1414

 ### Supports macOS Catalina (10.15), Mojave (10.14), and High Sierra (10.13)

 The script is semi-automatic and requires a little user interaction.
 Most of the time the user simply has to press enter.
 There is one step where the user has to choose between [C]atalina, [M]ojave, or [H]igh Sierra, and a couple of instances where the user has to choose whether to delete or keep temporary files and previous installations.